-- 3.1 The admission numbers in the consultation reflect those previously agreed for 2011/12, with the exception of 90 additional places at the Connaught Centre and a Reception intake of 60 at Benfield Primary School, formerly Benfield Junior School. - 3.2 The admission number for Dorothy Stringer School currently stands at 311, the bottom of its capacity range based on accommodation.
-The top of that range is 344.
-The Governing Body has requested that the admission number should be amended to 330 to better reflect the school's capacity.
-Given that current primary school census data indicates an upward trend with an additional 110 pupils in the transfer cohort for September 2012 and more in the future, this proposed increase in capacity in the City Centre is accepted by the Council. - 3.3 The Balfour Infant and Junior Schools will become an all through primary school with effect from September 2011.
-This change has already been through all the necessary consultation processes and has been approved. - 3.4 The proposed admission arrangements and priorities for community primary and secondary schools are set out in detail in the attached Annexe 1, the consultation document sent to schools, neighbouring local authorities and the diocesan authorities.
-The Brighton Aldridge Community Academy will retain the same admission priorities as Community Secondary Schools for the admissions year 2012/13, although it acts as its own admission authority. - 3.5 In the course of the school and governor consultation process the Council asked schools to use their newsletters and other forms of regular parental communications to inform parents of the parental consultation process via the Council website (and hard copy if required).
-The Council also fulfilled its legal responsibility to publish a newspaper notice about the consultation via a public notice in the Argus on 10th December 2010.
-The parental consultation was a headline item on the website and was available via a link to the Council's consultation portal. - 3.6 It is proposed that within admission priority 2, automatic priority should be confirmed for all children already adopted away from their birth family.
-As adopted children they are not eligible for automatic priority as are children in care

-- in accordance with the School Admissions Code.
-This proposal to give them priority is in recognition of the fact that adopted children, including those adopted very young, still generally have worse educational outcomes than other children. - 3.7 The co-ordinated schemes of admission for primary and secondary schools (Appendices 3,4 and 5) set out the admission arrangements and relevant dates for each part of the school admission exercise and the arrangements for coordination between admission authorities.
-The overall purpose of coordination is to ensure that each pupil receives one offer of a school place, so that different admission authorities are not holding open places for pupils that will not be taken up.
+- 3.1 The admission numbers in the consultation reflect those previously agreed for 2013/14. - 3.2 The decision was taken at Cabinet on 15 January 2013 to increase the size of Aldrington CE Primary School from one form entry to two.
+This change will take effect from September 2013.
+At the same meeting it was decided not to increase the size of Stanford Infant School, which will remain three form entry. - 3.4 The proposed admission arrangements and priorities for community primary and secondary schools are set out in detail in the attached Appendix 1, the consultation document sent to schools, neighbouring local authorities and the diocesan authorities.
+The Brighton Aldridge Community Academy and Portslade Aldridge Community Academy will retain the same admission priorities as Community Secondary Schools for the admissions year 2014/15, although they act as their own admission authorities. - 3.5 In the course of the school and governor consultation process the Council asked schools to use their newsletters and other forms of regular parental communications to inform parents of the parental consultation process via the Council website (and hard copy if required).
+The parental consultation was published on the website and was available via a link to the Council's consultation portal.
+This is attached as Appendix 2. - 3.6 The co-ordinated schemes of admission for primary and secondary schools (Appendices 3 and 4) set out the admission arrangements and relevant dates for each part of the school admission exercise and the arrangements for coordination between admission authorities.
+The overall purpose of co-ordination is to ensure that each pupil receives one offer of a school place, so that different admission authorities are not holding open places for pupils that will not be taken up.
 It also ensures that the admission process takes place in a timely fashion.
-The in-year arrangements are not subject to set time scales, so the same document can be used from year to year, although annual consultation will still take place. - 3.8 Periodically the LA must determine what is known as the "relevant area for consultation".
+The in-year arrangements (Appendix 5) are not subject to set time scales, so the same document can be used from year to year, although annual consultation will still take place. - 3.7 Periodically the LA must determine what is known as the "relevant area for consultation".
 This area will include the schools and other admission authorities (such as voluntary aided schools) that should be consulted on admission arrangements.
 A relevant area may be either the LA area, less or more than that, or may include part of neighbouring LA areas.
 The whole of the LA must be included in one or more relevant areas.
 Some larger LAs sub-divide into smaller areas for consultation purposes.
 In Brighton & Hove the relevant area has been set as the city boundary.
 Whilst there is some cross-border movement of pupils, it has not been seen as significant enough to warrant a cross-border relevant area.
 The proposal in this year's consultation is to retain a relevant area coterminus with the city boundary.